Frequently Asked Questions

 -

 Does your employer offer a medical flexible spending benefit?
-Spend your flex or cafeteria funds on something you’ll enjoy for years to come: better vision from the Eye Clinic of Wisconsin.
+Spend your flex funds on something you’ll enjoy for years to come: better vision from the Eye Clinic of Wisconsin.
 You can pay for LASIK and other vision correction procedures with pre-tax dollars.
 With flex accounts, you can save up to 30 percent and enjoy clear vision now.Financing Options

 When you get emergency care or are treated by an out-of-network provider at an in-network hospital or ambulatory surgical center, you are protected from balance billing.
 In these cases, you shouldn’t be charged more than your plan’s copayments, coinsurance and/or deductible.